QuantumSpatialInc/NV5_Coding_Exercise_C_Sharp/README.md

 ## Instructions

-Two CSVs are provided.  *buildings.csv* contains the locations of the 30 tallest buildings in Portland, from Wikipedia.
-*queries.csv* contains a set of locations around Portland that were chosen at random.
+Two CSVs are provided. buildings.csv contains the locations of the 30 tallest buildings in Portland, from Wikipedia. queries.csv contains a set of locations around Portland that were chosen at random.
 All dimensions are in feet.

-Write a Python program that reads *buildings.csv* and *queries.csv*.
-For each location in *queries*, output the name of the building point that is closest in 2D.
+Write a C# program that reads buildings.csv and queries.csv.
+For each location in queries, output the name of the building point that is closest in 2D.
+Create and use class definitions wherever appropriate.

-You may use any version of Python and any freely-available libraries you wish, but please provide an instructional document detailing how to set up and run the program.
+You may use any version of .NET you wish.
+Please provide source code for either a command line application which accepts the two file paths as arguments or a WinForms GUI.

 ## Bonus tasks